BloomTech-Labs/deprecated-labs32-human-rights-first-asylum-fe-b/README.md

 - run: `npm install` to download all dependencies.
 - run: `npm start` to start your local development server.

 > The app will run locally on port 3000.
+Must be run on port 3000 to be able to log in.

 # Contributing